CoffeeTonight/verilog_parser/README.md

 # verilog_parser
-To look neat, Convert into metadata.
+To look neat, Convert verilog into metadata.